r-trigo/jekyll-blog/_drafts/write-optimized-dockerfiles-for-fast-builds-and-light-images.md

 ```

 ### Use official images where possible
-Reasons to use official images:
-- reduce time spent on maintenance
-- reduce size
-- pre-configured for container use
+There are some good reasons to use official images, such as reducing the time spent on maintenance and reducing the size, as well as having an image that is pre-configured for container use.

 ```Dockerfile
 FROM openjdk